chaitanyakolluru/provider-simpleJsonApp/README.md

   $ kubectl apply -f testYml/provider-kubernetes.yml
   ```

-  which installs the Provider and its associated ProviderConfig (used by Object MRs later for kubeconfig)
+  which installs the Provider and its associated ProviderConfig (used by Object Managed Resources later for kubeconfig)

-## Record MR from provider-simplejsonapp in action
+## Record Managed Resource from provider-simplejsonapp in action

 We have a Managed Resource called "Record" that's provided to us by `provider-simplejsonapp`.
 Below section shows that you can using the Managed Resource `Record` create and manage those record objects:

-Below command to create a Record MR:
+Below command to create a Record Managed Resource:

 ```
 $ kubectl apply -f testYml/record.yml
 ```

-This creates a MR called record with properties as shown below in spec.forProvider:
+This creates a Managed Resource called record with properties as shown below in spec.forProvider:

 ```
 ---